adamtilson/adamtilson.github.io/lecture/lec-01/markdown.md

 ]
 .right-column[

-Evaluating an implication, by example:
+Implications can be expressed as `if` statements, e.g.:
 - "If you get 100% in this class, then I'll buy you a pizza!"
 	- The statement is true if I keep my promise, and false if I don't.
 	- If you get 100% and I buy you a pizza, the statement is true.
 	- If you get 100% and I don't buy you a pizza, the statement is false.
 	- If you don't get 100%, the statement is true, whether or not I buy you a pizza.
 ]
 ---